aissaei/randomlyordered.github.io/podcast.md

 ---
 layout: page
 title: Podcast
-subtitle: Where we actually discuss ideas!
+subtitle: Where we actually talk about ideas!
 ---